rafaelkaufmann/opencontract/README.md

 Returns a Clause with a given (static) state.

-####`static Clause.and(clauses : Clause*) : Clause`
+####`static Clause.and(...clauses : Array<Clause>) : Clause`

-Returns a clause which will evaluate to the probabilistic AND of the child clauses's evaluation.
+Returns a clause which will evaluate to the probabilistic AND of the child clauses' evaluation.
 Serial evaluation.
 Short-circuiting applies only for values of exactly zero for all parties.

-####`static Clause.or(clauses : Clause*) : Clause`
+####`static Clause.or(...clauses : Array<Clause>) : Clause`

-Returns a clause which will evaluate to the probabilistic OR of the child clauses's evaluation.
+Returns a clause which will evaluate to the probabilistic OR of the child clauses' evaluation.
 Serial evaluation.
 Short-circuiting applies only for values of exactly one for all parties.

 ####`static Clause.not(clause : Clause) : Clause`

-Returns a clause which will evaluate to the probabilistic NOT of the child clauses's evaluation.
+Returns a clause which will evaluate to the probabilistic NOT of the child clauses' evaluation.

 TODO: Decide whether to include parallel-evaluated versions.
 Will have to handle the same query running in parallel, locks... yuck!